Understanding Executive Function: What It Is and Why It Matters

 Consider your energy level and available time

-Select 1-3 tasks that would make today successful
+Select 1-3 tasks that, if completed, would make today successful

 3. Define Your First Action (30 seconds)

-Decide when and where you'll take this first action
+Decide when and where you'll take your first action

 That's it.
-This minimal version contains the essential elements needed to shift from reactive mode to intentional planning.
+This minimal version of the Daily Aiming Ritual contains all of the essential elements needed to shift you out of reactive mode and to intentional planning.
 Everything else I'll describe builds on this foundation.

 Alex, a software developer with ADHD, uses exactly this minimal approach.
-"I used to think I needed some elaborate planning system," he told me.
-"But what actually works is taking 90 seconds while my coffee brews each morning to identify my 'Big 3' for the day.
+"I used to think I needed some elaborate planning system," he told me, "but I was never able to do it for long.
+What actually works is me taking 90 seconds each morning to identify my 'Big 3' tasks for the day while my coffee brews.
 More than that and I'd never stick with it."

 The Pragmatic Approach: A Moderate Structure

-For those who find the minimal approach too limited but don't want an elaborate ritual, this moderate version adds a few key enhancements while remaining manageable (5-10 minutes):
+For those who find the minimal approach too limited but don't want an elaborate Daily Aiming Ritual, this slightly more complicated version of the ritual adds a few key enhancements (5-10 minutes):

 1. Brief Centering (1 minute)